 Whilst he played many junior and amateur events throughout Scotland, it was not until he was offered a golf scholarship at Western New Mexico University in 2012 that his golfing career started to take off.

-After graduating with an accountancy degree, Calum stayed on to be the men’s assistant golf coach with the ‘Mustangs’ and during that two-year spell he secured a Masters in Business Administration (MBA).
+After graduating with a Bachelors Degree in Accounting in 2015, Calum stayed on to become the men’s assistant golf coach with the Western Mexico “Mustangs”, and during that two year spell, he secured a Masters in Business Administration (MBA).

 Calum turned professional in 2017 and made an immediate impact.
 He won tournaments in San Juan and Arizona, but his biggest success was qualifying for the 2018 US Open at Shinnecock Hills where he made the cut and finished in 61st place.

 Following the US Open, Calum moved back to Europe to compete on the Challenge Tour, where he won the Northern Island Open at Galgorm Castle in only his 5th start.